jaspector

 A building permit is required for new construction, additions, alterations, demolitions, re-roofs (structural), and changes of occupancy.
 Electrical, plumbing, and mechanical trade permits are required for all new or modified installations.
 Fences, signs, pools, and accessory structures above the exempt threshold also require permits.

-Typical processing time is Residential permits: typically 5 to 15 business days for plan review.
+Building permit processing times in Roswell, NM typically run Residential permits: typically 5 to 15 business days for plan review.
 Commercial permits: 10 to 30 business days or longer for larger projects.
 Contact the department for current review times; delays may occur during periods of high volume related to oil field activity or commercial construction cycles..
+Timelines can vary based on project complexity and current department workload.